-There are currently several systems used in the determination of Cannabis’ quality; however, the legally approved system widely used by experts is the “A – AAAA+” grading system.
+There are currently several cannabis grading systems used in the determination of quality; however, the legally approved system widely used by experts is the “A – AAAA+” grading system.

 Note: This grading system is not a reflection of the strain itself but the methodology and care given to the plant.

 Commonly referred to as dirt weed, it is the lowest quality of all in the cannabis grading system.
 Most times, it is remnants of an extracted (butane-blasted) cannabis flower sold for extra profit.
 Although it might still retain the structure of the bud, stalks, and other impurities are often evident in the stash.

 This quality is sufficient for decent relaxation but may come with some side effects like dizziness and headache.